-The Websense Manager features that you see when you log on are dependent on your administrative role.
-The Websense banner displays the current administrative role in the Roles list.
+The TRITON - Web Security features that you see when you log on are dependent on your administrative role.
+The banner displays both the user name for the account that you used to log on to TRITON - Web Security and the current role that you are managing.

-- If your organization does not use delegated administration, this role is always the same, and includes full access to all Websense Manager functions. - When delegated administration roles are defined, administrators who manage multiple roles can use this list to change between roles.
-Super Administrators can use the list to switch to any role defined.
+- If your organization does not use delegated administration, the account name is always WebsenseAdministrator and the role is Super Administrator, which provides full access to all TRITON - Web Security functions. - When delegated administration roles are defined, administrators who manage multiple roles can use this list to change between roles.
+Super Administrators can use the list to switch to any role that has been defined.